Northam declares state of emergency in response to virus - KVIA

 Peake said there is so far no sign of “community spread” of the virus in Virginia, meaning cases where it’s unclear how the patient acquired it.
 Peake said the existing cases had either been linked to international travel or contact with another infected person.

-The virus has , and led to and in Virginia, where a growing number of universities suspended on-campus instruction, at least temporarily.
+The virus has panicked global financial markets, and led to cancellations and shutdowns around the globe and in Virginia, where a growing number of universities have suspended on-campus instruction, at least temporarily.

 Those include the University of Virginia, William & Mary, James Madison University, Virginia Commonwealth University and Longwood University, where a student tested positive for COVID-19.

+“We are taking this unprecedented step to help limit the spread of the virus,” Kamras said at a news conference.
+“I know it may seem extreme, but all signs indicate that doing so will help the broader Richmond community, and our health care system in particular, weather this pandemic.”

+In suburban Richmond, Henrico County Public Schools the same closure plan as Richmond’s schools, and in northern Virginia, Loudoun County Public Schools Thursday and were to remain closed through March 20.

-Some public school districts in Virginia have announced temporary closures so that teachers can prepare for the possibility of implementing distance learning.
-Chesterfield County schools said they would be closed to students Friday, and Fairfax County schools were to be closed Monday.
+Other districts announced temporary closures so that teachers can prepare for the possibility of implementing distance learning.
+Chesterfield County schools said they would be closed to students Friday.
+Fairfax County schools initially said they would be closed to students Monday, but then announced late Thursday that schools would shutter Friday, as well.

 Some large private employers, including Capital One, encouraged employees to work from home.